Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.10.25 - Logon

-## 3.10.25.1 - Ensure 'Block user from showing account details on sign-in' is set to 'Enabled'
+## 3.10.25.1 - 'Block user from showing account details on sign-in' is set to 'Enabled'
 >[!NOTE]
 >This policy prevents the user from showing account details (email address or user name) on the sign-in screen.